itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataIO.rst

     device.stopDevice()

-A sample header file of the DataIO's plugin class is illustrated in the following code snippet:
+A sample header file of the DataIO's plugin class might look like the following snippet:

 .. code-block:: c++
     :linenos: